|Placement location||Type of Placements Offered||Restrictions/Notes|

-Our software engineers have a wealth of experience in a wide range of commercial and open source technologies, programming mostly in C, C++, Python and PHP.
+Our software engineers have a wealth of experience in a wide range of commercial and open-source technologies, programming mostly in C, C++ and Python.

-ITDev won Tech Employer of the Year in the South Coast Tech Awards 2019.
+ITDev won Tech Employer of the Year in the South Coast Tech Awards.

 What you could be doing during your work placement

 The work placement is in software engineering.
 It is most likely that you will start by adding new features to our web-based client portal.
 This will be followed with opportunities to work on low-level embedded code, application software and user-interfaces, for both internal and client projects.